-The recently enacted tax reform legislation represents the most significant overhaul of our tax laws in over 30 years.
+This tax reform legislation was signed into law on December 22, 2017.
+It represents the most significant overhaul of our tax laws in over 30 years.
 The Act contains substantial changes to the taxation of businesses, individuals, multi-national companies, tax-exempt organizations and others.
+Most of the provisions of the Act are effective January 1, 2018 or years beginning on or after that date.
 The following outlines some key provisions included in the Act.

-For many of the provisions in the Act affecting individuals the law was changed but only through December 31, 2025.
-Provisions which, unless extended by future legislation, revert back to the law prior to the Act are indicated below.
+For many of the provisions in the Act affecting individuals, the law was changed but only through December 31, 2025.
+Provisions which, unless extended by future legislation, revert to the law prior to the Act are indicated below.

 Individual Tax Rate